ZIP Straddle Strategy

 ZIP thesis for this straddle

-The market-implied 1-standard-deviation range for ZIP extends from approximately $2.29 on the downside to $4.81 on the upside.
+The market-implied 1-standard-deviation range for ZIP extends from approximately $3.54 on the downside to $4.00 on the upside.
 A ZIP long straddle is a pure-volatility play: it profits when the underlying moves far enough from the strike in either direction to overcome the combined call plus put debit, regardless of direction.
-Current ZIP IV rank near 30.97% is mid-range against its 1-year distribution, so the IV signal is neutral; the straddle thesis on ZIP should anchor more to the directional view and the expected-move geometry.
+Current ZIP IV rank near 0.12% sits in the lower third of its 1-year distribution, where IV often re-expands toward the mean; this favors premium-buying structures and disadvantages premium-selling structures on ZIP at 21.20%.
 As a Industrials name, ZIP options can move on sector-level news flow (peer earnings, regulatory updates, industry-specific macro data) in addition to ZIP-specific events.

 ZIP straddle positions are structurally neutral / high-volatility (long premium); the modeled P&L assumes European-style exercise at expiration and ignores early assignment, transaction costs, dividends paid before expiry on the stock leg (when present), and the bid-ask spread on the listed chain.
 ZIP positions also carry Industrials sector concentration risk; news flow inside the sector (peer earnings, regulatory shifts, supply-chain headlines) can move ZIP alongside the broader basket even when ZIP-specific fundamentals are unchanged.
 Always rebuild the position from current ZIP chain quotes before placing a trade.